May 18, 2024

 Full-stack frameworks also ask you to commit to a certain way of doing things.
 Personally, I’m closer to the functional programming camp, and I don’t mind tweaking my stack to fit my quirks.
 But I know what I must re-implement when not using a full-stack framework, and I respect their solutions.

 Ultimately, I’m not here to tell you what to use.
 Context matters, and different people build different projects.
-I just want you to be aware of the biases of the people pushing you to use (their) tools.
+I just want you to be aware of the biases of the people pushing you to use their tools.

 For example, if a company pushes you to use its framework and promotes another service for its missing features, how would you feel if half their team has angel investments in that service?
+Do they care for your app, or do they want to pad their user stats?

 Do all these people have your best interest in mind or their own?
 And how do you know?